Lifejackets save lives

 - By all the occupants of a vessel less than 4.8m in length when the vessel is being operated in any of the following situations: At night, open (ocean) waters, on alpine lakes and when boating alone.

 - As a tender more than 400 metres from shore.

 - At any time, and in any type or length of vessel, when the skipper judges that the situation is one of heightened risk (as defined below) and directs that all occupants are to don a lifejacket.

 - By all persons being towed.
 This includes: people who are waterskiing, wakeboarding, parasailing, being towed on tubes or sea biscuits and persons in a vessel which is being towed.

 - When crossing a coastal bar.
 You must wear a lifejacket at all times when you are crossing coastal bars.

-- Boating in bad weather. (such as in a gale warning, storm warning, severe thunderstorm warning or other sever weather warning issued by the Bureau of Meteorology)
+- Boating in bad weather.
+In a gale warning, storm warning, severe thunderstorm warning or other severe weather warning issued by weather Australia's weather service the Bureau of Meteorology.

 - When a vessel does not have safety barriers, lifelines, rails, safety harnesses or jack lines in use.